 It’s flavored with pumpkin spice; a fragrant combination of cinnamon, nutmeg, ginger, and clove, which finds its way into every nook and cranny of this French toast infusing it with so much flavor.

-This quintessentially fall spice mix married with the maple make this dish an undeniably good choice to cook up for breakfast or brunch this weekend before we head into everything Christmas.
+This quintessential fall spice mix married with the maple makes this dish an undeniably good choice to cook up for breakfast or brunch this weekend before we head into everything Christmas.
 Plus this Saturday just happens to be National French Toast Day.

 - Heavy whipping cream: Can’t make whipped cream without it.

 - Maple syrup: Do yourself a favor and make sure it’s pure maple syrup, not imitation stuff.